Fact-checked by the onlinepaydaynews.com editorial team

 To report an illegal lender, file complaints with the Consumer Financial Protection Bureau (CFPB), your state attorney general, and the Federal Trade Commission.
 As of July 2025, the CFPB has handled over 4 million consumer complaints since its inception.
 Most complaints are processed within 15 calendar days.

-To report an illegal lender, you need to act through the right federal and state channels — filing in the wrong place delays action and weakens your case.
+To report an illegal lender, you need to act through the right federal and state channels.
+Filing in the wrong place delays action and weakens your case.
 According to CFPB complaint data, loan-related complaints consistently rank among the bureau’s top five received categories each year.
 Knowing exactly where to file makes the difference between a resolved case and a stalled one.

 Predatory and unlicensed lenders are actively targeting borrowers who feel they have no recourse.
 Understanding the reporting process gives you real leverage.